A more compassionate, affordable alternative to litigation

 Benefits of divorce mediation over litigation

-Unlike litigation, which is designed to put spouses at odds with each other, mediation can actually help reduce the conflict and stress surrounding your divorce for everyone involved.
-A mediator is trained to help couples minimize conflict and construct mutually favorable solutions.
-And if you have children, mediation can be far more beneficial than litigation in easing through this big transition in the family, as it involves creating a parenting plan with input from both parents, keeping the child’s best interests at the forefront of every decision, and establishing a positive co-parenting relationship moving forward.
+Unlike litigation, which is designed to create conflict between spouses, mediation can help reduce the tension and stress surrounding your divorce for everyone involved.
+A mediator is trained to assist couples in minimizing conflict and developing mutually beneficial solutions.
+If you have children, mediation can be much more helpful than litigation during this major family transition, as it involves creating a parenting plan with input from both parents, prioritizing the child’s best interests in every decision, and fostering a positive co-parenting relationship moving forward.

-Many couples choose mediation because it is a much more affordable option when it comes to divorce.
-Mediation is a fraction of the cost of litigation.
-If you and your spouse choose to hire attorneys and conduct your divorce through litigation, you will be forced to communicate only through expensive hourly-rate attorneys instead of speaking directly to each other.
-This leads to misunderstandings, frustrations, and very high legal bills.
-We offer flat-rate mediation packages which average a fraction of the cost of litigation.
+Many couples choose mediation because it is a much more affordable option for divorce.
+Mediation costs only a fraction of litigation.
+If you and your spouse decide to hire attorneys and go through litigation, you'll have to communicate solely through expensive hourly-rate lawyers instead of talking directly to each other.
+This often causes misunderstandings, frustrations, and very high legal bills.
+We offer flat-rate mediation packages that cost a fraction of what litigation does.

 What is the mediation process like?